 Trump signs off on deferring tariffs for most-favored nations for three months

-WASHINGTON, March 31 (Reuters) - President Donald Trump has signed off on a plan to defer U.S. tariffs for most-favored nations for three months, according to a source familiar with the decision.
+WASHINGTON, March 31 (Reuters) - President Donald Trump has signed off on a plan to defer U.S. tariffs on goods from countries with most-favored nation status for three months, to help ease the economic fallout of the coronavirus, a source familiar with the decision said Tuesday.

 The plan would not apply to tariffs on Chinese and European goods subject to Section 301 tariffs or to steel and aluminum subject to Section 232 tariffs.

-(Reporting by Steve Holland; Writing by Lisa Lambert; Editing by Leslie Adler)
+(Reporting by Steve Holland and Andrea Shalal; Writing by Lisa Lambert; Editing by Leslie Adler and Jonathan Oatis)

 ((lisa.lambert@thomsonreuters.com; +1 202 898 8328; Reuters Messaging: lisa.lambert.thomsonreuters.com@reuters.net))